 The bitterness of slavery.

 This is the recipe I’m using this year.
 Represents the mortar used by Hebrew slaves to make bricks.

 Represents rejoicing.
 (Sanctification -> Deliverance -> Redemption -> Restoration)

 Below is an excerpt from A Messianic Passover Haggadah which is clear, detailed and helpful.

-However we designed our own ceremony (as such) which is about creating a cultural and faith based tradition surrounding sharing a significant meal together.
-It has the main components, served as a meal, and we talk about the significance of each component and eat the meal together, tell stories, say blessings and sing songs.
+However we designed our own ceremony (as such) which is about creating a cultural and faith-based tradition surrounding sharing a significant meal together.
+It has the main components, served as a meal, and we talk about the significance of each component and then eat the meal together.
 It’s a lovely time.

 Over the years, I have formed our own Seder celebration taking bits and pieces and compiled it into a short version we share before we eat the meal.
 You can access the file here.